ArbitrumFoundation/docs/docs/security-council-members.md

 1. [gzeon](https://x.com/gzeon) is a smart contract engineer at Offchain and a leaderboard warden and judge at Code4rena. gzeon has developed and maintained major components of the Arbitrum smart contract codebase and has contributed to resolving critical blockchain security incidents.

    * `0xe2e9d5B97d8C0457B1cf80BC93802bce4DF03e33`
-2. [Gauntlet](https://x.com/gauntlet_xyz) is a DeFi quantitative research firm, represented by John Morrow.
-Gauntlet specializes in data-driven treasury and risk management, mechanism design, vulnerability analysis, proactive threat identification, and incident response.
-Gauntlet also serves on the Security Councils for Scroll and Polygon.
+2. [Cyfrin](https://x.com/cyfrin) is a Web3 security and education firm, represented by Patrick Collins.
+Cyfrin specializes in open-source tooling, has helped secure over $40B and serves as a whitelisted auditor as part of the Arbitrum Audit Program.
+Cyfin also serves on the Security Councils for zkSync, Abstract and Optimism.

-   * `0x78bB97d2F3811256D7F0041E81Aaf4B426eF3b67`
+   * `0xeeb8886c48490355d6473901e2c1ea03f9cc8398`
 3. [Emiliano Bonassi](https://x.com/emilianobonassi) is the Rollup Engineering Lead at Conduit.
 Emiliano has identified and responded to multiple security emergencies, and developed open-source security tools.
 Emiliano also serves on the Optimism Security Council, the Sherlock Protocol Claims Committee, and is a founding member of Seal911.

    * `0x33ddb82e68940f0e4C1050885BcE8faF5Ddd1b93`